The best part of embarking on a vacation

 For when I miss You, I’m reminded anew

-Of all I have in loving You.
+Of all I am in loving You.

-I awaken to a quiet sense
+For I awaken to a quiet sense

 Of who I am when You’re not near.